Notes for Translators

 Swearing of affidavit – You may be asked to swear/affirm an affidavit before either a local Solicitor or a Notary Public – we will send you the affidavit printed on our ABC Translations letterhead.
 It is very important that we see your translation before you go to the Solicitor/Notary, so please send your translation to us by email in order that we can proof it.
 DO NOT proceed with the swearing until we confirm that the translation is okay.
 Please send the sworn translation back to us unfolded in a hardback envelope by Special Delivery.

-How we pay you – Payments for translations are made on the 10th day of the month following that in which the job is completed: for example, a job delivered during January will be paid on 10th February.
+How we pay you – Payments for translations are made by BACS on the 10th day of the month following that in which the job is completed: for example, a job delivered during January will be paid on 10th February.
 Please note the cut-off point is the last working day of the month.
-Please let us have your invoice with the job or, if not possible, a summary invoice by the end of each month.
+Please let us have your invoice with the job or, if you do more than one job a month, please let have a summary invoice by the end of each month.
 If you incur expenses during the course of an assignment, such as a Solicitor or Notary’s fee for the swearing/affirming of an Affidavit, Special Delivery postage, these will be refunded to you by ABC.
+VERY IMPORTANT – if you change your bank details YOU MUST TELL US, otherwise your payment will be at risk of going to the wrong account.

 Keep in touch – Keep us aware of your availability: if you are tied up on a long job then please tell us.
 If you are going away on holiday then please tell us and always allow reasonable time for us to get in touch with you if we have queries post-delivery of a translation.
 If your contact details change, please tell us as soon as you can.
 You might miss out on a job if we can’t get hold of you!